geopandas/geopandas/doc/source/contributing.rst

 - Classes, methods, functions, etc. should have docstrings.
 The first line of a docstring should be a standalone summary.
-Parameters and return values should be ducumented explicitly.
+Parameters and return values should be documented explicitly.

 - GeoPandas supports python 2 (2.6+) and python 3 (3.2+) with a single
   code base.
-Use modern python idioms when possible that are compatibile with both major versions, and use the `six <https://pythonhosted.org/six>`_ library where helpful to smooth over the differences.
+Use modern python idioms when possible that are compatible with both major versions, and use the `six <https://pythonhosted.org/six>`_ library where helpful to smooth over the differences.
 Use ``from __future__ import`` statements where appropriate.
 Test code locally in both python 2 and python 3 when